The Hunt for Gollum

 The Hunt for Gollum debuted at the Sci-Fi-London film festival and on the Internet, free to view, on 3 May 2009.
-By 20 October, it had been viewed by 5 million people, and over 15 million times by 2020.
+By 20 October 2009, it had been viewed by 5 million people.
+Viewings had risen to over 14 million by 2025.

 Plot

 The film is set during the timespan of The Fellowship of the Ring.
-It takes place 17 years after Bilbo Baggins's 111th birthday party and just before Frodo Baggins leaves the Shire for Rivendell (an interval which was not outlined in the motion picture based on that story).
+It takes place 17 years after Bilbo Baggins's 111th birthday party and just before Frodo Baggins leaves the Shire for Rivendell (an interval not outlined in Jackson's film of that story).
 The wizard Gandalf fears that Gollum may reveal information about the One Ring to the Dark Lord Sauron, and sends the Ranger Aragorn, heir of Isildur, on a quest to find him.